jeovela/C_plus_plus/README.md

 Different types of animals cost different prices, have different maintenace costs and different ROI at the end of each day.

   Gameflow:
-  Player begins with a specific amount of money in the bank, e.g. $100,000 dollars. at the start, the user needs to buy three types of animals to start the business.
+  Player begins with a specific amount of money in the bank, e.g. $100,000 dollars.
+At the start, the user needs to buy three types of animals to start the business.
 Each type of animal should have a qty of either 1 or 2.
 For each animal bought, the cost is automatically subtracted by the bank.
 All newly bought animals are 1 day old.

   Each turn is a "day".
 At the beginnig of the day, all animals increase age by 1 day, and the user needs to pay the feeding cost for each animal.
 Feeding is required so animals do not die.
-After the feeding cost is subtracted from the bank, a one of three randomized event occurs during the day.
+After the feeding cost is subtracted from the bank, one of three randomized event occurs during the day.
       Random Event #1: A sickness occurs to an animal in the zoo.
           a) Pick an animal at random that will die.
           b) Remove one animal of that type from the exibit (dynmaic array in the zoo).